Achimgaz Pioneering Work in Siberia

 The Achimgaz joint venture is a prime example of successful German-Russian cooperation that is facing up to the technological challenges.

 The Achimov Formation lies at a depth of almost 4,000 metres, which is deeper than many of the already developed gas fields in the region.
 By the end of December 2018, Achimgaz had commissioned 101 wells and set up a large-scale plant for separating natural gas and condensate, which now has five processing lines.
 The wells are S-shaped in order to better develop the gas fields.
-Once the drilling activities have been completed, the production from up to 110 wells is set to increase to an annual level of around eight billion cubic metres of natural gas.
+Following the completion of the drilling campaign in 2019, the company plans to reach the yearly plateau production of ten billion cubic metres of natural gas.

 Achimgaz is the only major project in the Russian energy sector where an international company is on board as an equal partner.
 All decisions at Achimgaz are taken unanimously by Wintershall Dea and Gazprom, i.e. in mutual agreement.
 The project is also characterised by the excellent cooperation of the workforce from the most diverse countries of the world: at Achimgaz, Russians, Ukrainians, Germans, Tatars, Uzbeks, Kazakhs, Argentinians, Americans and colleagues with many other nationalities are all pulling together.